-Cost of food in the United States increased 3.90 percent in December of 2020 over the same month in the previous year. source: U.S. Bureau of Labor Statistics
+Cost of food in the United States increased 5.30 percent in October of 2021 over the same month in the previous year.
+It is the highest annual increase since January of 2009. source: U.S. Bureau of Labor Statistics

-Food Inflation in the United States is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in the United States to stand at 2.30 in 12 months time.
-In the long-term, the United States Food Inflation is projected to trend around 2.30 percent in 2022 and 2.10 percent in 2023, according to our econometric models.
+Food Inflation in the United States is expected to be 5.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Food Inflation is projected to trend around 2.00 percent in 2022 and 2.10 percent in 2023, according to our econometric models.